Journalist’s death helps to reshape US handling of hostages

 The next two years brought promising leads but also bouts of inactivity and frustrating government interactions.

 The first FBI official assigned to the case was inexperienced, Foley said.
 When she’d contact the State Department, it seemed she was speaking to a different person each time.
-The government initially recommended that she keep quiet about the ordeal, making her feel alone.
 And she felt out of the loop on developments, learning of an unsuccessful Navy SEALs rescue attempt — Foley and other hostages had already been relocated — only after her son’s death.

 The captors established contact in the fall of 2013, making a series of demands, including for $100 million euros and the release of Muslim prisoners.
 Foley raised $1 million in pledges despite White House warnings that ransom payments could violate a law against supporting foreign terrorist organizations, an admonishment she still finds cruel and unnecessary.